r-spatial/dtwSat/cran-comments.md

 There was 1 NOTE:

 * checking installed package size ...
-NOTE installed size is 7.4Mb sub-directories of 1Mb or more: lucc_MT  6.0Mb
+NOTE installed size is 6.6Mb sub-directories of 1Mb or more: lucc_MT  6.2Mb

-  The 'tif' files were included in order to give an example of spatiotemporal analysis using dtwSat.
+  The 'tif' files were included in order to give examples of spatiotemporal analysis using dtwSat.
 This example is the smallest that is still meaningful for a spatiotemporal land use changes.
-This files are used in the vignettes and documentation examples.
+This files are crutial for a comlete documentation of the package.

 * Fortran optimization